You are here: Infothek - Emergency - First Aid - In Case of Emergency

 • Put on your gloves.

-• Speak to the person.
+• Talk to the person.

 → Response

-→ No Response
+→ No response

-Breathing Present
+Breathing present

 Then start cardiopulmonary resuscitation.